Information for officers and staff who currently do not have access to emails on the Police Scotland intranet

 Serving a Changing Scotland is a long-term strategy to transform how we deliver policing in Scotland.
 Read more about our journey as we build a flexible and sustainable policing service.

 All you need to know about keeping yourself protected

 Read our advice on protecting your home and possessions

 Serious Organised Crime info and safety tips

 How you can make requests for information and the types of information which may be exempt from disclosure.

 As of 1 January 2005, you have the right to make a request for information.

-The Data Protection Act 1998 covers the whole of the United Kingdom find out how it works.
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 cover the whole of the United Kingdom.